iago1460/cataloguer/README.md

 ```

 ## Requirements
-- Python 3.9 or higher
+- Python 3.9 or Docker

 ## Installation